-Scheme 5 : Imagine Stevenage - Mobilising our Cultural Offer Lead Portfolio Holder: Children, Young People and Leisure Allocation: £40,000 Delivery Lead : Assistant Director Communities and Neighbourhoods
+Scheme 5 : Imagine Stevenage - Mobilising our Cultural Offer Lead Portfolio Holder: Children, Young People and Leisure Allocation : £40,000 Delivery Lead : Assistant Director Communities and Neighbourhoods Timescales : 2018/19 · The initiative links to the lau nch of Stevenage's Cultural Strategy in 2018.
+Priorities Supported : Co-operative Neighbourhood Management

-Timescales: 2018/19

-The initiative links to the launch of Stevenage's Cultural Strategy in 2018.

-- 4.1.14 A time limited-post will bring additional capacity to support the launch and mobilisation of the strategy to become an embedded part of the way the council and its partners think about the future of the town, with a shared narrative and a shared set of ambitions, creating new opportunities for cultural investment. - 4.1.15 Deliverables will include: - o The establishment of a cultural partnership for the town. - A minimum of 3 successful grant bids to cultural funders to support further cultural events/festivals/installations in Stevenage in 2018; including Stevenage Day, the Suffragette's Centenary Celebrations and Celebrate Stevenage. - Public art installations as part of the Town Centre regeneration programme/Cycle network. - Further stakeholder engagement with cultural organisations and cultural investors.
+- 4.1.13 The proposal is to appoint to a time limited-post to bring additional capacity to support the launch and mobilisation of the Cultural Strategy to ensure it becomes embedded in the way the Council and its partners think about the future of the town through a shared narrative / set of ambitions, creating new opportunities for cultural investment. - 4.1.14 Deliverables will include: - The establishment of a cultural partnership forum for the town. - A minimum of 3 successful grant bids to cultural funders to support further cultural events, festivals, or installations in Stevenage in 2018 including Stevenage Day, the Suffragette Centenary Celebrations and Celebrate Stevenage. - Public art installations as part of the Town Centre regeneration programme/Cycle network. - Further stakeholder engagement with cultural organisations and cultural investors, both local and national, such as Creative Hertfordshire and Arts Council England.

-Scheme 6 : Supporting Town Centre events

-Lead Portfolio Holder : Environment & Regeneration

-Allocation : £10,000 Delivery Lead : Assistant Director Planning & Regulation
+Scheme 6 : Supporting Town Centre events Lead Portfolio Holder : Environment & Regeneration Allocation : £10,000 Delivery Lead : Assistant Director Planning & Regulation